Email FacebookTwitterMenu burgerClose thin

 Another impact of the 2017 Trump tax law (TCJA) was the elimination of the mandate for every adult to have health insurance.
 This was a key provision that was part of the American Care Act.
 The thought by many is that this could increase the premiums on insurance and drive taxes up for lower-income individuals down the road.

-Under the new Trump plan in 2025, individuals who receive advance premium tax credits must file a tax return and reconcile those credits each year to remain eligible for future subsidies.
+Under the One Big Beautiful Act, individuals who receive advance premium tax credits must file a tax return and reconcile those credits each year to remain eligible for future subsidies.
 Starting with plan years after January 1, 2026, if a person fails to file their tax return or reconcile advance payments from a prior year, they will not qualify for a premium subsidy in the following year.
 This limits eligibility to individuals who are current with their tax filing obligations.

 Timeline: Key Trump Tax Plan Events